The Loneliness of Carrying What Few Can Imagine

 They are not just thoughts on a page…they are beacons, each one a flare sent into the sky.

-Maybe a soul carrying their own unbearable weight will find themselves in the lines and whisper, “Oh.
+I’d like to think a soul carrying their own unbearable weight will find themselves in the lines and whisper, “Oh.
 Someone else knows.”
-And in that moment, they will no longer be entirely alone.
+And in that moment, they will no longer feel entirely alone, because I am there with them.

 Even if that never happens…even if my words echo only in the chamber of my own survival…it will still have been worth it.